Starting Your Search

 The easiest way to locate articles on historical topics in scholarly journals is to use Discovery.
 This service searches the catalog and all of the library's major article databases at one time.
 Use the advanced search to limit your search to scholarly journals.

 You can also search individually through full-text article databases to reduce the number of results.
 The major databases containing history journals are listed below.

 So you have to write a history paper... where do you start?

 Students often want to start with articles because they are short.
 But what do we mean when we use the word "article"?

 What about Wikipedia articles?
 Although it is generally not a good idea to cite Wikipedia in a research paper, if an article is well written, there is nothing wrong with looking at its footnotes or suggestions for further reading.
-Reading Wikipedia articles for background knowledge is a great way to build your knowledgebase and get a better understanding of the topic.
-Use those references to help you find sources for your research.
+This can help you find sources for your research.
 Just remember that you will need to evaluate their quality and viewpoint like anything else.

 Sometimes you might just want a quick introduction to a subject.
 If so, an encyclopedia article can be a great place to start, especially one in a specialized encyclopedia.
-For example, if you are writing a paper on Siberia in World War II, look at something like the Encyclopedia of Russian History.
+For example, if you are writing a paper on Catherine the Great, look at something like the Encyclopedia of Russian History.
 See also the "further reading" section at the end of each article.